ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Linting and formatting rules shall be added step by step when migrating a project to Ruff, gradually resolving the triggered errors.
-For more information about configuring Ruff, as well as a complete description of the available rules and settings, please refer to the `tool's documentation <https://docs.astral.sh/ruff/configuration/>`__.
+For more information about configuring Ruff, as well as a complete description of the available rules and settings, see the `tool's documentation <https://docs.astral.sh/ruff/configuration/>`__.